|

 send him into a blind panic.

-is new; everything is a potential threat.
-Your mill survivor may just want to
+everything is a potential threat.
+Your Survivor may just want to dig himself

-dig himself into a quiet corner and hide.
-This is not a good time to invite all
+into a quiet corner and hide.
+This is not a good time to invite all of your

-of your friends and relatives over to meet him.
-In fact, you might want to
+friends and relatives over to meet him.
+In fact, you might want to confine him

-confine him to a quiet area for a period of adjustment, and observe him to get
+to a quiet area for a period of adjustment, and observe him to get a handle on

-at least one friendly, secure dog already in the household is a huge advantage
+one friendly, secure dog already in the household can be a huge advantage when

-when you bring your mill dog home.
+you bring your Survivor home.
 Obviously, you're going to introduce them

 member of the same species ("Wow, someone who speaks my language!"),

-the resident dog or dogs willl help show the newcomer the ropes.
-He/they will
+the resident dog or dogs likely will help show the newcomer the ropes.
+He/they

-teach, by example, where the best blades of grass to water are, when to ask to
+will teach, by example, where the best blades of grass to water are, when to

 interaction between you and the animals already in your household may give the